-Aussie Environmental can now provide Certified Professional in Erosion & Sediment Control (CPESC) services.
+Aussie Environmental can now provide Certified Professional in Erosion & Sediment Control plan and services (CPESC).
 A CPESC specialises in the science of surface erosion and sediment control and subsequently the adverse effects of environmental pollutants, whether natural or manmade, as it relates to soil, water, and air.
 CPESC provide plans, audits and advice that comprehensively address current and potential erosion and sedimentation issues with practices and measures that are cost effective, understandable and meet environmental and regulatory requirements.
 CPESC registrants meet educational and practical experience standards, subscribe to a code of ethics, and maintain expertise through a continuing professional development program.
 CPESC is recognised internationally and by all levels of Australian governments as suitability/appropriately qualified professionals in erosion and sediment control.
 CPESC certification is required under a number of State and Local Authorities’ planning approvals and for independent reviews.

 The following list represents knowledge and practices that a CPESC has;